sarath1102/sarath1102/README.md

 ## About Me

-I am a detail-oriented Data Analyst with a Master’s degree in Computing specializing in Data Analytics from Dublin City University.
-Experienced in applying analytical and technical skills to extract meaningful insights from complex datasets.
-Proven ability to develop data-driven solutions, build dashboards, and communicate results effectively to stakeholders.
+I am a graduate with a passion for data analytics, software development.
+With strong programming skills in Python, Java, and SQL, I specialize in data processing, visualisation, and machine learning using Pandas, NumPy, Scikit-Learn, TensorFlow, Tableau, and Power BI.

 ---